mikedelong/kaggle-zestimate/capstone_report.md

 |max|          4.737|

 This suggests that the log-error is mostly clustered pretty tightly around the mean; also, the mean is greater than the median, so we have a little bit of positive skew.

+We have 58 independent variables, but we can put them in three broad qualitative categories:
+1. Location data, which tells us where the house is
+2. House intrinsic data, which tells us things about the structure, its features, or the lot on which it sits
+3. Tax data, which tells us the tax assessment value, and where appropriate if the property is tax delinquent and if so which year it became delinquent

 ### Exploratory Visualization
 In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
 The visualization should adequately support the data being used.
 Discuss why this visualization was chosen and how it is relevant.
 Questions to ask yourself when writing this section: